Steve Reich: Come Out as classic minimalism

 At this density the canon has turned into a blur of sound.
 What began concrete has become abstract, what began as speech has become music.
 And the quadruple meter effect of the four-voice canon in each channel (entrances on successive "eight note" values in our transcription) now predominates over the off-kilter septuple feel of the original loop, so that the sound stream has become more rhythmically regular.

 Come Out was premiered at a benefit concert for the legal defense of the falsely accused African-American youth whose voice it features.
 That was in 1966, so this year marks the work's 50th anniversary.
 It still has the edge of a groundbreaking piece that's musically relevant today.
 More poignantly, recent events have confirmed that the work's underlying political context and messaging also remain relevant today.

 As Reich shifted his attention from tape pieces to acoustic instruments, he transferred his interest in phase shifting to works like Piano Phase and Violin Phase and eventually Drumming.
 And by the end of the 1970s he had relinquished most of the emphasis on process as a governing formal concept, while retaining the repetitive stylistic elements of classic minimalism, thus producing what we now call postminimalism.
-But he nevertheless returned years later to the idea of melodicizing speech in projects like City Life (1995) and Three Tales (1998–2002).
+But he nevertheless returned years later to the idea of melodicizing speech in projects like Different Trains (1988) and Three Tales (1998–2002).
 Indeed it's this constant exploration and striving to extend the parameters of his work that I think most vividly sets Reich apart from his fellow minimalists.

 - September 2016

 also see Steve Reich at 80 (external link)Tweet